yacitus/SSAuction/frontend/README.md

 - Supervisor.Spec module used in backend/lib/ssauction/application.ex is deprecated: https://stackoverflow.com/a/61312844/4766

 # Post MVP Feature Priority
+- ability to re-order a team nomination queue
+- a team setting to enabled/disable auto-nomination from ordered team nomination queue
 - user invitations (including to new or existing team)
 - create new auction mutation
 - database backup